-Three weeks into the new year, you’d be forgiven if any hopeful resolutions have ground to a halt.
 Once the novelty of a fresh year has worn off and it’s back to business as usual, it can be easy to forget any post-holiday plans to work on boosting your productivity in the months ahead.

 In fact, even with the best of intentions, motivation is likely to dwindle come January’s return to routine.
-Between grey days and post-holiday blues, employees are more likely to search for a new role than at any other time of the year – and for many organisations, that’ll mean stagnating productivity as priorities shift.
+Between grey days and post-holiday blues, employees are more likely to search for a new role than at any other time of the year.
+And, for many organisations, that’ll mean stagnating productivity as priorities shift.

 Thankfully, the internet is filled with practical productivity advice to get those gears turning once again.
 And, as with building resilience or tackling inclusivity, TED talks make for a fantastic place to start.